MKS Instruments Is Trading Near 52-Week High; Here's What You Should Know

 Source: Reuters

 MKSI reported better-than-expected earnings for the fifth consecutive straight quarter.
-It last posted its earnings for Q12017 on April 26th.
+It last posted its earnings for Q1 2017 on April 26th.
 The company reported EPS of $1.27 for the quarter, topping Street estimates of $1.09 by $0.18.
 The company had revenue of $437 million for the quarter compared to the Street estimate of $413 million.
 During the same quarter in the prior year, the company posted EPS of $0.38.
-Currently, analysts expect MKSI to generate revenue of $465 million and EPS of $1.41 in Q22017.
+Currently, analysts expect MKSI to generate revenue of $465 million and EPS of $1.41 in Q2 2017.
 MKSI has a 12-month low of $35.47 and a 12-month high of $82.25 (CMP $78.50).
 The firm's market cap is $4.25 billion.
 MKS Instruments closed acquisition of Newport Corporation on April 29th.

 "We're excited by the combination of MKS Instruments and Newport Corporation, as it creates a premier supplier of critical components and subsystems for a diverse set of end markets, from semiconductor to life sciences, each with a common need for highly precise technology enabling solutions," said Gerald Colella, MKS Instruments' Chief Executive Officer and President.
 "With the strong support of the Newport management team, we have already begun to lay out our integration plans to achieve profitable and sustainable growth targets and are confident in our ability to achieve our goals."